jgnewman/sequoia/README.md

 <a onClick={(evt) => props.actions.foo(evt, props.bar)}>Click me!</a>
 ```

 The problem with this solution, however, is not only that it looks kind of gross.
-Also, every time props change and the component re-renders, you'll be generating a brand new function and throwing the old one a way for no reason.
+Also, every time props change and the component re-renders, you'll be generating a brand new function and throwing the old one away for no reason.

 To make this whole experience just a bit nicer, Sequoia gives you a component kit method called `infuseHandlers`: